gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.compareToMergeBase

-Controls whether or not to the merge-base mechanism to compare the branches.
-See also: https://git-scm.com/docs/git-merge-base
+Controls whether or not to the [merge-base](https://git-scm.com/docs/git-merge-base) mechanism to compare the branches.

 ### gib.uncommited